-If you or a loved one has suffered injury or death due to a defective medical device or product, please contact our personal injury lawyers in Orlando today at (855) 880-4741 to discuss your potential product liability claim.
+If you or a loved one has suffered injury or death due to a defective medical device or product, please contact our personal injury lawyers today at 407-712-7300 to discuss your potential product liability claim.
 Our law firm serves clients in Orlando, Florida and nationwide.

 - Transvaginal Mesh Complications